1991 M.A. Cultural Anthropology, UC Santa Barbara.

 Universals Project; 3) The Evolution of Human

-Attractiveness Project, and; 4) the Cognitive Cultural Studies Project.
+Attractiveness Project, and; 4) the Cognitive Cultural Studies Project and 5) The Spatial Cognition and Navigation (SCAN) Project.